The Melbourne JD Scholarships

 Domestic applicants who have applied to the Melbourne JD under the disadvantaged socio-economic circumstances category of the Graduate Access Melbourne (GAM) scheme will automatically be considered for financial need scholarships.

-A select number of scholarships require a separate application.
+A small number of Melbourne JD scholarships require a separate application.
 Reasons for non-selection and feedback on individual applications will not be provided.

 Applications are required for these scholarships: